nickdrozd/nickdrozd.github.io/_posts/2025-10-18-recursive-type-definitions-in-rust.md

 }
 {% endhighlight %}

-[The language reference](https://doc.rust-lang.org/reference/types.html#recursive-types) also says that `union` can be recursive.
+[The Rust language reference](https://doc.rust-lang.org/reference/types.html#recursive-types) also says that `union` can be recursive.
 But unions are already unsafe, so I didn't implement this new feature for them.
 Recursive unions are not just unsafe, but exotically unsafe, and probably shouldn't be messed with.

-It might be argued that using `Self` in type defintiions is not idiomatic.
+It might be argued that using `Self` in type definitions is not idiomatic.
 Certainly it is not very common.
 But to me that just means it is a good language feature that is poorly publicized.
 I myself didn't learn about it until I had to update a recursive struct to be generic.
 I was annoyed that the `use_self` lint hadn't alread told me that `Self` could be used there.
 Hence the new feature.

 But still, what if you have recursive type definitions and you enable the opt-in `use_self` lint and you really, really do not want to use `Self`?
 Well there is something for you too.
 Just add `recursive-self-in-type-definitions = false` to your Clippy configuration file and you won't have to hear about it.